akvo/akvo-flow-docs/docs/topic/fieldapp/9-submitting-survey.rst

 	If the survey contains photos, they will not be contained in the .zip file, and instead stored separately as .jpg files somewhere in the same folder structure.

-	Please take note: although the files have the extention .zip, they are not meant to be unzipped.
+	Please take note: although the files have the extention .zip, they are not meant to be unzipped before they are uploaded.
 Instead, the .zip file contains the data in a packed format, meant to be uploaded to the Dashboard.

 2. Alternative - getting the data of the phone using the SD-card directly